testthedocs/CockroachDB/README.md

 # CockroachDB
-A Vale linter style that replicates the CockroachDB style guide
+A Vale linter style that replicates the [cockroachlabs.com/docs](https://cockroachlabs.com/docs).